textmining-infopros/dashboard/README.md

 Please cite this compendium as: xxxxxxx

 # Contents
-The compendium contains the data, code, and notebook associated with the case study.
-This case study is further divided into 7A, and 7B.
-7A case study used RapidMiner, and 7B case study used R programming language to perform sentiment analysis.
-It is organized as follows:

-  - The `data.csv` file contains the data.
-The same dataset was used for both the case studies.
+The compendium contains the code associated with the case study.
+The `flexboard_R.Rmd` file contains the R code for the case study.
-    - The `negative_book_reviews.csv` file contains the supplementary data associated with 7B case study.
-    - The `neutral_book_reviews.csv` file contains the supplementary data associated with 7B case study.
-    - The `positive_book_reviews.csv` file contains the supplementary data associated with 7B case study.
-  - The `sentiment_analysis.R` file contatins the R code for 7B case study.
-  - The `Case_Study_7B.ipynb` file contatins the Jupyter notebook for 7B case study.

 # How to download or install
 There are several ways to use the compendium’s contents and reproduce